Where We Last Left Off

 “We go home for her sake,” said Logan.
 “Sweet home California, anyone?”

-“Don’t ever say that again,” said Andrea as she shook her head at what she just heard.
+“Don’t ever say that again,” Andrea said as she shook her head at what she heard.

 “Why not?” said Logan.